OohBleh/Spire-speedruns-and-other-stuff/file_setups/README.md

 Bosses seen: for all classes, the fastest bosses are Slime Boss, Collector, and Donu & Deca, with the exception that Watcher can kill Time Eater fastest.

+At this time, the best way to download these setups is to download the full repo at https://github.com/OohBleh/Spire-speedruns-and-other-stuff/archive/main.zip

 To use any of these setups:

 	(0) make a backup of your game files just in case!